NemProject/nem-library-docs/docs/about.md

 # About NEM Library

-The origin of NEM Library is the need of a new development approach for enterprise ready solutions build on top of [NEM Blockchain][NEM-official].
+The origin of NEM Library is the need of a new development approach for enterprise-ready solutions built on top of the [NEM Blockchain][NEM-official].

-The characteristics of NEM Library are similar to [NEM Framework][NEM-Framework] definition, but NEM Library has not the same roadmap or scope as described in NEM Framework document.
-So, NEM Library future is guided by the needs of the NEM Library usage and products build on top of it.
+The characteristics of the NEM Library are similar to the [NEM Framework][NEM-Framework] definition, but NEM Library has not the same roadmap or scope as described in the NEM Framework document.
+Hence, NEM Library's future is guided by the needs of the NEM Library usage and products build on top of it.

 NEM Library is developed independently of any institution by [Guillem][GH-Guillem] and [Aleix][GH-Aleix].